Hijab With Glasses – 15 Stylish Ideas to Try

 Q. What is the best way to wear mirrored glasses with a hijab?

-A. Mirrored sunglasses somehow gives a very luxurious vibe.
+A. Mirrored sunglasses give a very luxurious vibe.
 So, it is advised to wear them with minimalistic headscarves.
-Avoid wearing them with vibrant or printed hijabs for a sophisticated look.
+Avoid wearing them with vibrant or printed hijabs if you want a sophisticated look.

 Q. Do the temples/arms of the sunglasses have anything to do with the hijab style?